 Travelling- I swear I’m high just by writing the word.
 Travelling provides such an emotional connection to yourself, the world, and those around you, one that you cannot resist once you get that first little taste.
 It’s an addiction, one that your mind will do circles around trying to explain why you’re addicted to those who have never had a taste.
 You’re an addict, one that doesn’t need a help group.

 Travelling is such an high that will open your eyes, your heart and your mind.
 Depending on where you travel, you may learn another approach to your awesome life, I know I did.

-My first experience was to Jamaica for a family wedding when I was 13.
+My first experience was to a Jamaica beach resort for a family wedding when I was 13.
 I know, I am a really lucky girl.
 Although we did not venture off the resort, I learned all about the workers lives and what I saw on the streets (from my bus).
 With seeing all that I did, I learned to appreciate so much more of what I had, to be more thankful.